-Fudgy pumpkin swirl brownies combine the best of both worlds in one dessert.
-Easy brownie batter is swirled with a perfectly spiced pumpkin mixture in this dessert bar recipe perfect for fall!
+These fudgy pumpkin brownies combine the best of both worlds in one dessert.
+Easy fudgy brownie batter is swirled or topped with perfectly spiced pumpkin mixture in this wonderful fall dessert.

 Ever end up with a small amount of pumpkin puree left after you’ve cracked open a can for a recipe?